 That story might sound like “I am such a loser.”
 Or “I can’t do anything right.”
 Kids get one thing wrong and they may start saying that they are a failure.
 See how having a single story that describes you rather than the thing you were not able to do could color your life experiences?

 So adults have more experiences in life and may have more ways of thinking of new stories for their life than a younger person.
 What I am saying is that I would try as much as possible to tailor my approach to the individual, not some specific category or label.

 In career counseling, the approach would be very different in working with a person who had worked at lots of jobs and was just downsized than it might be with a client who was very young and had never had a job.

 What are some considerations in creating a treatment for a specific client?

 Age is only a small part of the picture.

 I would want to know in addition to the client’s age something’s about their abilities and their life experiences.
-Age, I.Q, and developmental stage are all in the mix.
-So might things like learning disabilities, intellectual disabilities and other developmental issues.
+Age, I.Q, and developmental stages are all in the mix.
+So might things like learning disabilities, intellectual disabilities, and other developmental issues.

 1. Activities build relationships.